oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

-The pre-built binaries were built on macOS Mojave, 10.14.5.
+The pre-built binaries were built on macOS Mojave, 10.14.6.

 Oracle Instant Client libraries are required on macOS.
+Note that Oracle Instant Client 19c and earlier are not supported on macOS Catalina 10.15.

-There is no native Oracle Database for macOS but one can easily be run in a Linux virtual machine, see [The Easiest Way to Install Oracle Database on Apple Mac OS X][21].
+There is no native Oracle Database for macOS but one can easily be run in a Linux virtual machine, see [The Easiest Way to Install Oracle Database on Apple macOS][21].

 #### 3.5.2 Install Node.js